 What's It Worth?

-seems to be asking How much is it worth?
+asking “How much is it worth?”
 In the world of antiques and

-And television antique evaluation programs like Antiques Roadshow
+And television antique evaluation programs like “Antiques Roadshow”

-something.
 Also, these programs have made the chance of finding a bargain in a shop

 a bit more unlikely.
-And thanks to television,
+And thanks to television, everyone’s wise to

-everyones wise to

 antiques these days.
 So everyone thinks whatever they have must be worth

 The condition of an antique or collectible greatly affects its value.
 It

 antiques.
 Dents, stains, and minor scratches sometimes add to the value.